armory/documentation/_spinnaker/using_dinghy.md

 order: 131
 ---

-Armory's Pipelines As Code ("Dinghy") feature provides a way to specify pipeline definitions in source code repos (like GitHub & BitBucket).
+Armory's Pipelines As Code ("Dinghy") feature provides a way to specify pipeline definitions in source code repos such as ke GitHub & BitBucket.

-The Armory Spinnaker installation provides a service called "Dinghy" which will keep the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
-Also, users will be able to make a pipeline by composing other pipelines, stages, or tasks and templating certain values.
+The Armory Spinnaker installation provides a service called "Dinghy", which keeps the pipeline in Spinnaker in sync with what is defined in the GitHub repo.
+Also, users are able to make a pipeline by composing other pipelines, stages, or tasks and templating certain values.

 > NOTE: before you can use this feature, please ensure you have [configured it](http://docs.armory.io/spinnaker/install_dinghy/) correctly.